 Laser Spectroscopy- ten laser systems, including several high-power tunable solid-state laser systems for non-linear spectroscopy applications (e.g. ultra-fast time regime, coherent Raman- and multiphoton ionization spectroscopy).

 Mass Spectrometry- eleven instruments that can study molecules as light as gases or as massive as proteins and polymers.
 A very unusual feature is that many of the mass spectrometers are student-operated and are available on a 24/7 basis.

-Molecular Modeling- a full suite of software running on SGI and Sun Ultra graphics workstations.
+Molecular Modeling- a full suite of software running on Linux workstations and 6000-core HPC cluster "Greenplanet".

 NMR- five high-resolution instruments including a 600 MHz spectrometer, two 500 MHz spectrometers (one of which is equipped with a highly sensitive cryoprobe).

 Bio-Molecular Spectroscopy- 800 MHz NMR spectrometer for biomolecular studies, Biacore 3000 SPR molecular interaction analyzer, X-band EPR spectrometer.

 X-Ray Crystallography - three diffractometers, one of which has a CCD-based system.

 Synthesis Facility- state-of-the-art Argonaut Nautilus synthesizers.